Environmental migration? An overview of the literature: Meta-Analysis

-Theoretically, the impact of environmental variables on migration may be mediated, channeled, or transmitted through other phenomena that can be controlled for or interacted with.
-Most of models investigating general migration determinants usually controls for several possible determinants to recover the effect of the specific objective variable, with all potential other factors being controlled for.
+Theoretically, the impact of environmental variables on migration may be mediated, channe-led, or transmitted through other phenomena that can be controlled for or interacted with.
+Most of models investigating general migration determinants usually control for several possible determinants to recover the effect of the specific objective variable, with all potential other factors being controlled for.
 The majority of these additional controls are suggested by theoretical models and then introduced in the empirical model.
 Furthermore, methodological approaches in our sample are found to often include interaction terms to specifically address the combined effect of an environmental variable with other potential factors.
-Thus, we introduce two groups of variables, \textit{controls} and \textit{interacted terms}, categorized both to capture factors or channels such as income, agriculture, conflicts, political stability, cultural or geographical factors, (a full description of the categories can be found in the Supplementary materials).
+Thus, we introduce two groups of variables, \textit{controls} and \textit{interacted terms}, categorized both to capture factors or channels such as income, agriculture, conflicts, political stability, cultural or geographical factors.
 Among the list of controls, we also include a dummy that captures whether both slow- and fast-onset events are included in the regression.

-Table \ref{tab:MRA_slow_stepwise} shows the results of the multiple MRA on the literature in slow-onset events (precipitation, temperature and soil quality) in which potential biases are filtered out sequentially by the addition, in a stepwise manner, of statistically significant controls\footnote{\ Results of specifications that control for all moderator variables are available upon request.}.
-Column (1) presents results for the whole sample of studies estimating the impact of climatic variations on migration, columns (2) to (5) show the results of papers grouped by clusters to highlight how specific features characterizing the cluster influence the magnitude of the estimated effect.
+Table \ref{tab:MRA_slow_stepwise} shows the results of the multiple MRA on the literature in slow-onset events (precipitation, temperature, and soil quality) in which potential biases are filtered out sequentially by the addition, in a stepwise manner, of statistically significant controls.
+Column (1) presents results for the whole sample of studies estimating the impact of climatic variations on migration, and columns (2) to (5) show the results of papers grouped by clusters to highlight how specific features characterizing the cluster influence the magnitude of the estimated effect.
 The results are unfolded below.